Kenora: History

 During the Prohibition era in the United States, the Lake of the Woods served as a smuggler's route for the transport of alcohol.

 In December 1883, there was a large fire in Rat Portage, rendering 70 of the town's then population of 700 homeless.

 The Stanley Cup was won by the Kenora Thistles hockey team in 1907.
 The team featured such Hall of Famers as Billy McGimsie, Tommy Phillips, and Art Ross, for whom the Art Ross Trophy is named.
 Kenora is the smallest town to have won a major North American sports title.

 Rat Portage is mentioned in Algernon Blackwood's famous 1910 story, "The Wendigo".

-On 22 November 1965, around 400 Aboriginal protesters, inspired by the Selma to Montgomery marches against white supremacy and racial discrimination in the Southern United States, undertook a quarter mile march against anti-indigenous racism along Main Street to Legion Hall, where they expressed their grievances to the city's mayor and councilors.
+On November 22, 1965, around 400 Aboriginal protesters, inspired by the Selma to Montgomery marches against white supremacy and racial discrimination in the Southern United States, undertook a quarter-mile march against anti-indigenous racism along Main Street to Legion Hall, where they expressed their grievances to the city's mayor and councillors.
 This march became widely referred to as Canada's first civil rights march.

 In 1967, the year of the Canadian Centennial, Kenora erected a sculpture known as Husky the Muskie.
 It has become the town's mascot and one of its most recognizable features.

 A dramatic bank robbery took place in Kenora on May 10, 1973.
 An unknown man entered the Canadian Imperial Bank of Commerce heavily armed and wearing a "dead man's switch", a device utilising a clothespin, wires, battery and dynamite, where the user holds the clothespin in the mouth, exerting force on the clothespin.
 Should the user release the clothespin, two wires attached to both sides of the pin complete an electrical circuit, sending current from the battery, detonating the explosives.
 After robbing the bank, the robber exited the CIBC, and was preparing to enter a city vehicle driven by undercover police officer Don Milliard.
 A sniper, Robert Letain, positioned across the street, shot the robber, causing the explosives to detonate and kill the robber.
 Most of the windows on the shops on the main street were shattered as a result of the blast.
 Later, Kenora Police submitted DNA samples from the robber's remains to a national database to identify him; however, the suspect was never positively identified.

 The importance of the logging industry declined in the second part of the 20th century, and the last log boom was towed into Kenora in 1985.
 The tourist and recreation industries have become more important.